InquisitorJax/pragma-views/developer-notes/template-parser.md

 ## List
 List is a shorthand to display a list of selectable items.
 The list requries that you pass it a datasource to use and a template.
+Datasource can either be the id of a datasource to use or the field path `e.g. "model.collection1"`

 ```json
 {